 \subsection{Behavior Statistics and Models}

-For the inactivity detection, once no motion of the human is detected, a timer will start counting the inactivity period.
-Once motion is detected or the foreground is recognized as non-human, the timer will reset.
 Periods of inactivity ($\geq1$ second) and their occurrence times are saved in a log.
 Median, maximum, and minimum inactivity periods, by time of the day, are extracted from the log data.

-We investigated fitting distributions to the data to enable long-term comparison within the same subjects or among multiple subjects.
-The number of movement occurrences over a period of time (e.g., 1 minute, 1 hour) can be modeled with a Poisson distribution if we assume that movements occur independently.
+Fitting distributions to the data was investigated to enable long-term comparison within the same subjects or among multiple subjects.
+The number of movement occurrences over a period of time (e.g., 1 minute, 1 hour) can be modeled with a Poisson distribution if one assumes that movements occur independently.
 Then the inactivity period between any consecutive movement events can be modeled with an exponential distribution as:

 where the maximum likelihood estimate of the parameter $\lambda$ is the inverse of the mean of the data as $\lambda_{mle} = 1/ \bar{x}$.